foursquare/FSQRoutes/README.md

 Contributors
 ============

 FSQRoutes was initially developed by Foursquare Labs for internal use.
-It was originally written by Brian Dorfman ([@bdorfman](https://twitter.com/bdorfman)).
+It was originally written by Brian Dorfman ([@bdorfman](https://twitter.com/bdorfman)) and is currently maintained by Sam Grossberg ([@samgro](https://github.com/samgro)).